zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 ```
 controllers/
  user/
  updateProfile.ts
 repositories/
  userRepository.ts
 entities/
  user.ts
  ...
 ```

-This slightly complicates the creation of new tables as we might need to create a few more folders.
-However, it more clearly communicates the fact that some of our endpoints might need the help of multiple repositories or schemas.
+This complicates the creation of new tables, as we may need to create files in different folders.
+However, it communicates the fact that some of our endpoints might need the help of multiple repositories or schemas.

-Here is a quick overview of the all folders:
+Here is a quick overview of all the folders:

 ```
 /controllers - our request handlers